 There is a defect in Qt which causes the interactive renderer to slow down dramatically when another part of the UI obscures the image.
 This happens when the image is larger than the available area and scroll bars appear.
 So try to have your image be less than or equal to the available area.

 Regardless of the size you use, the width to height ratio should match what you want your final image to be.
-When you open the Final Render Dialog, you’ll have an opportunity to scale the image by a certain percentage, but not adjust the size by an absolute amount.
-If you need to change the size to a specific number, close the dialog and change it in the main window.
+When you open the Final Render dialog, you’ll have an opportunity to scale the image by a certain percentage, or adjust the size by an absolute amount.

 When editing keyframes for animations, you should use a size that matches the display you intend to show the animation on.
 Common dimensions are 1920 x 1080 and 3840 x 2160.